beccarei/uma-vez-em-portugal/_pages/frontpage.md

 * have fun

 And we do not want to start the whole thing unprepared.
-* therefore I am just learning Portuguese
+* therefore I am starting to learn Portuguese
 * we will learn about portuguese history
 * we do a lot of research on the internet